 At Robinson Veterinary Services we understand that your pet doesn’t necessarily get ill during regular business hours.
 We strive to do our best to provide emergency service for our patients but have realized in an out of hours situation where support staff are absent, we cannot provide the care that is within our standards.
 In saying that, in December 2018 we implemented an emergency advice/triage line where you can discuss with a trained team member the situation and they can advise on the best course of action.
 In our experience not every situation is an emergency and can wait until the next business day.
 This service can save you an unnecessary trip to the emergency hospital.

-If you are a current client who has been in with a pet in the last 2 years, please call 519-381-7864 and you will be in contact with the staff member on call.
-Please leave a message with your name, Pets name and species, brief description of the issue and a return number and we will get back to you within 15 min.
+If you are a current client who has been in with a pet in the last 2 years, please call 519-381-7864 and you will be in contact with either a staff member on call where you will leave a message with your name, Pets name and species, brief description of the issue and a return number and we will get back to you in a short period of time.
+Or you will be forwarded automatically to the London Veterinary Emergency Clinic for Triage.
 The advice given is based on the accuracy of the provided information that is given by you to the staff member.
 Callers after 9:00pm will be required to call the London Regional Veterinary and Referral Clinic at 1-519-432-7341 for their 24 hour staff to triage your concern.
-If you feel your pet needs to be seen by a veterinarian or you have been advised to be seen by a veterinarian you will need to proceed to :
+If you have been advised to be seen by a veterinarian by the SmartVet service you will need to proceed to :

 London Regional Veterinary Emergency and Referral Clinic